Buglife/Crashlife-iOS/README.md

 Now run `carthage update`.
 Then drag & drop the Crashlife.framework in the Carthage/build folder to your project.
 Refer to the [Carthage README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) for detailed / updated instructions.

-### Manually

-1. Download the Crashlife SDK (coming soon!)

-2. Unzip it & pull `Crashlife.framework` into the Frameworks group in your project.
-In the following dialog box, make sure you have "Copy items if needed" checked.

 ## Code

 1. Import the Crashlife framework header into your app delegate.